The State of Adventure

 A note from the Director of Adventure

 We spent 2020 like you – not knowing what would happen one moment to the next.
-Armed with the information available to us today and what we learned last year, we’re going all-in and plan to make 2021 another memorable year for adventure.
-You have the answers, now you can get ready.
+Armed with the information available to us today and what we learned last year, we’re confident this is the best direction.
+You have the answers.
+You can get ready.
 Will we return to gathering en masse someday?
 Yes.
-I believe we will, but when remains to be determined.
-We’re aiming for Marji, and if we can’t gather, we’ll #adapt and offer an out-of-the-box solution.
-For those of you who truly enjoy the EX format, don’t worry, it’s not going away, now or in the future.
+I believe we will, but when remains to be determined, and I’d be lying if I didn’t say the EX format will be in play, today and in the future.

 I want to say a few things about the state of events, in particular, the stigma associated with what some people deem to be “virtual”.
 906AT isn’t running virtual events, and to be honest when you look at our events in 2020 compared to previous years, the experience wasn’t much different.
 You were expected to be self-supported.
 The route was longer than we said it would be.
 You had to use a GPS.
-You spent the majority of a day, or slightly less, alone.
+You spent the majority of a day or slightly less alone.
+You rode day and night.
 People got lost.
-There weren’t a ton of people at the finish line, and the podium didn’t pay very well.
-Here’s what WAS different: The new format appealed to people who had never participated in an organized event.
+There weren’t a ton of people at the finish line, and the podium didn’t pay much.
+Here’s what WAS different: The new format appealed to people who had never participated in an organized bike event.
 You could do the event whenever you wanted to, with whoever the hell you wanted to do it with.
 You could do it multiple times.
 More kids participated – many of them with parents.
 30% of the field was female.
 If you left town with #unfinishedbusiness you didn’t have to wait a year to apply what you learned, you could come back and give er’ another go.
-Our mission is to empower people to discover the best version of themselves through outdoor adventure, and to that end we succeeded in 2020, and early 2021 with Polar Roll-EX.
-I’m happy to say the only thing virtual about EX for a lot of folks, is that kicks ass, sometimes your own!
+Our mission is to empower people to discover a better version of themselves through outdoor adventure, and to that end we succeeded last year.
+I’m happy to say the only thing virtual about EX is that it virtually kicks ass for a lot of reasons and people.

-While many will spend this year waiting to “go back to normal”, we’re focused on what the new normal is going to look like.
+While many will spend this year waiting to “go back to normal”, we’re going to focus on what the new normal is going to look like for us.
 906AT events have always focused on challenging you to compete against your fears, not the man or woman next to you.
-Let me be clear, we love the competitive side of the sport and a good ole’ fashioned single-track throw-down amongst the elite, everyone else too, including DFL.
+Let me be clear, we love the competitive side of the sport and a good ole’ fashioned single-track throwdown amongst the elite, and we love everyone else too, including DFL.
 Gatherings aren’t going away, we’re simply looking at how we can #adapt, offer more options, and reach more people.
-In 2021 we’re going to focus on what we can control and get to work offering you the best experiences possible.
-Playing “wait and see” handcuffs us, and prevents effective planning.
-By making a decision we can move forward and start to look at how each event will look this summer under the formats listed above.
+In 2021, however, we’re going to focus on what we can control and get to work offering you the best experiences possible.
+I’m tired of sitting on my hands and playing “wait and see”.
+We just need to make a call and go for it, so we are.
+Adventure isn’t cancelled, 2021 is full of opportunity, and we plan to seize it.

 Thanks for listening.
 Ride on.